2006

 Here’s some of the numbers from Friday night’s win over IPFW.
 Notre Dame shot 61.5 percent in the first half.
 Notre

-Dame returns three starters (Colin Falls,
+Dame returns three starters (

 Russell Carter and Rob Kurz) and five others who